Deterministic Identification Codes for Fading Channels: Notations and definitions

 \subsection{Discussion about alternative definitions of the capacity of the slow fading channel}

-In the paper\cite{salariseddigh2021deterministic} the authors assume that $h$ is a continuous random variable with probability density function $f_h(x)$ and finite moments, the values of which belong to bounded set $H$.
+In the paper\cite{salariseddigh2021deterministic} the authors assume that $h$ is a continuous random variable with probability density function $f_h(x)$ and finite moments, and $h$ belongs to bounded set $H$ with probability $1$.
 They consider the following definition of DI codes for the slow fading channel.

-\begin{definition}[\cite{salariseddigh2021deterministic}] A $(n^{nR}, n)$ DI-sup code for a slow fading channel $\mathcal{G}_{slow}$ with channel side information (CSI) under input constraints $A$, assuming $n^{nR}$ is an integer, is defined as a system $(\mathcal{U}, \mathcal{D})$ that consists of a codebook $\mathcal{U}=\{\u_i\}_{i\in[M]}$, $\mathcal{U}\subset \mathbb{R}^n$, such that
+\begin{definition}[\cite{salariseddigh2021deterministic}] A $(L_{DI}(n, R)=n^{nR}, n)$ DI-sup code for a slow fading channel $\mathcal{G}_{slow}$ with channel side information (CSI) under input constraints $A$, assuming $n^{nR}$ is an integer, is defined as a system $(\mathcal{U}, \mathcal{D})$ that consists of a codebook $\mathcal{U}=\{\u_i\}_{i\in[n^{nR}]}$, $\mathcal{U}\subset \mathbb{R}^n$, such that

 and a collection of decoding regions $\mathcal{D}=\{D_{i, h}\}_{i\in [n^{nR}], h\in\mathcal{H}}$, $D_{i, h}\subset \mathbb{R}^n$.
 The error probabilities are given by